Ronaldo says his dream of winning World Cup has 'ended'

 “For now.
 There’s not much else to say.
 Thank you, Portugal.
 Thank you, Qatar.
 The dream was beautiful as long as it lasted.”

 The next major tournament is the European Championship in 2024.
-Ronaldo will be 41 by the time of the 2026 World Cup in the United States, Canada and Mexico.
+The next World Cup will be held in the United States, Canada and Mexico in 2026, by which time Ronaldo will be 41 years old.

+Ronaldo is without a club after leaving Manchester United during the World Cup in the wake of an explosive interview before the tournament when he criticized the manager, board and his teammates at the English club.

+His only goal at the World Cup was a penalty against Ghana in Portugal’s opening group game.
+He became the first male player to score at five World Cups.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports